Tangent categories of algebras over operads: Stabilization of algebras over operads

 Given a simplicial operad $\P$ we will denote by

 the associated fiber product in the category of simplicial operads.
-If $\C$ is a simplicial model category then one can easily verify that the data of an $\M\P$-algebra in $\C$ is the same as a pair $(A,M)$ where $A$ is a $\P$-algebra in $\C$ and $M$ is an $A$-module.
+If $\C$ is a simplicial model category, then an $\M\P$-algebra in $\C$ is the same as a pair $(A,M)$ where $A$ is a $\P$-algebra in $\C$ and $M$ is an $A$-module.

-We will denote by $\M\Com^{\otimes} = \rN^{\otimes}(\M\Com)$ the operadic nerve of $\M\Com$.
+We will denote by $\M\Com^{\otimes} := \rN^{\otimes}(\M\Com)$ the operadic nerve of $\M\Com$.
 Given an $\infty$-operad $\O^{\otimes}$ we will denote by

 the associated (homotopy) fiber product in the model category of pre-operads.
 Since the operadic nerve preserves fiber products we have that if $\P$ is a simplicial operad then $\rN^{\otimes}(\M\P) \cong \M\rN^{\otimes}(\P)$. \begin{define}[{\cite[Def.
 5.2.1]{Hin15}}] Let $\O^{\otimes}$ be an $\infty$-operad and $\C^{\otimes}$ a symmetric monoidal $\infty$-category.
 Let $A \in \Alg_{\O}(\C)$ be an $\O$-algebra object in $\C$.
 The $\infty$-category $\Mod^{\O}_A(\C)$ is defined as the fiber product